arminherling/.NET-CI-CD-Repository-Template/README.md

 > A template for creating new .NET repositories

 This repository is meant to serve as a template for new .NET repositories.
-The template provides github workflows for automated tests with multiple os/runtimes and automated publishing of NuGet packages.
+The template provides GitHub workflows for automated tests with multiple os/runtimes, automated publishing of NuGet packages and automated creation of GitHub releases.

 ## Automated tests